 If you are renting, you can still improve insulation by investing in heavy curtains for windows, with an inner lining to make sure heat is kept inside.
 If you have a radiator underneath your window, make sure that the curtains don’t hang over them as this could cause heat loss.

-- Energy-efficient heating
+2. Energy-efficient heating

-Although tempting, this can result in significantly high bills, but there are lots of ways in which you can reduce the energy you need to heat your home.
+Although tempting, this can result in high energy bills.
+Fortunately, there are lots of ways in which you can reduce the energy you need to heat your home.

-Of course, you’ll need to turn on the heating sometimes, but you could reduce your energy consumption by only turning on the radiator in the living room when you are using it if this is possible in your home.
+Of course, you’ll need to turn on the heating sometimes.
+But you could reduce your energy consumption by only turning on the radiator in the living room when you are using it, if this is possible in your home.

 Never turn your thermostat up to full blast, as tempting as it might be!
 It won’t help your rooms heat up any faster.
 See if you are comfortable at 18 degrees and turn it up gradually.

-- Abolish standby mode
+3. Abolish standby mode

-- Energy-efficient lights
+4. Energy-efficient lights

 Carpets and rugs could not only help to keep your feet warm, but they can actually reduce the amount of energy you need to heat your home by blocking draughts.

-- Choose the most energy-efficient electronic devices
+6. Choose the most energy-efficient electronic devices

-- Be energy conscious
+7. Be energy conscious

 Perhaps most importantly, try to be conscious of the energy you are using.
 If you have a smart meter, this is easy to do.

-For those who have a pre-payment meter, if you make a note of the credit remaining on your meter at the same time every day you will be more aware of the energy you are using.
+For those who have a prepayment meter, if you make a note of the credit remaining on your meter at the same time every day you will be more aware of the energy you are using.

 Reminding yourself that the energy you are using is costing you money is often good motivation to get into the habit of unplugging devices and turning off lights when they are not in use.

-- Switch energy suppliers
+8. Switch energy suppliers

 Finally, using energy efficiently in your living room is not the only step you need to take if you are looking to reduce your energy bills.